eikek/sharry/modules/microsite/docs/doc/webapp.md

 anymore.

+### Download All as ZIP

+When a share is published, the download page shows a *Download All* button that lets visitors download all files in the share as a single ZIP archive.
+The button is only shown when the total size of the share is within the limit configured by `zip-max-size` (see [configuration](configure#zip-download)).
+If the administrator has set `zip-max-size = "0"`, the button is hidden entirely.

 ## Publish / Unpublish / Republish

 A share that has not been published can only be accessed by its owner.